StevenWanglolz/112_SA_project_G2/readme.md

 # KnowledgeNCU
 ## This is a project we made for or course "System analysis and implementaion.

+1. Move the eclipse-workspace folder to your desktop

-1. Open Java web developers version
+2. Open Java web developers version

-2. Put this file in your desktop and then right click the project to run on server
+3. Right click the project to run on server

-3. Select apache tomcat 9.0
+4. Select apache tomcat 9.0

 Big thanks to Hugo, Alan, Henry, and Calvin for their support in the project.
 They did most of the coding because my laptop did not work as expected.